Writing content for RELATE

 Next, the pandoc tool can be used to export RELATE markup to essentially any other markup format under the sun, including LaTeX, HTML, MediaWiki, Microsoft Word, and many more.

-Further, YAML files are quite easy to read and traverse in most programming languages, facilitating automated coversion.
+Further, YAML files are quite easy to read and traverse in most programming languages, facilitating automated conversion.
 This example Python script provided as part of RELATE takes a flow and converts it to a paper-based worksheet.
 To do so, it makes use of pypandoc and PyYAML.

 While YAML lets you define arbitrary structures, RELATE imposes a number of rules on what your YAML documents should look like to be acceptable as course content.